WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 The following arguments are optional :

-1. *filter* - Denotes the filter-criteria for documents for the particular aggregation.
+1. *filter* - Denotes the filter criteria for documents for the particular aggregation.

 2. *predicate* - Applicable only for global variables, Refer to the [Global Variable section ](#performing-aggregations-on-global-variables)for more details.